Qwellstra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays patterns and the last three lines in a file A script that displays all lines that do not contain a pattern A script that dsiplays all the lines of a file
+A script that replaces all the characters A and C from inputs